Transport in Jakarta

-As a metropolitan area of about 30 million people, Jakarta has a variety of transport systems.
+As a metropolitan area of about 42 million people, Jakarta has a variety of transport systems.
 Jakarta was awarded 2021 global Sustainable Transport Award (STA) for integrated public transportation system.
+However, the Jakarta public transport system remains severely underdeveloped compared to the size of the city.

 The city prioritized development of road networks, which were mostly designed to accommodate private vehicles.
 A notable feature of Jakarta's present road system is the toll road network.
 Composed of an inner and outer ring road and five toll roads radiating outwards, the network provides inner as well as outer city connections.
 An 'odd-even' policy limits road use to cars with either odd or even-numbered registration plates on a particular day as a transitional measure to alleviate traffic congestion until the future introduction of electronic road pricing.